 We already have clubs ready to enter the padel.
 We feel an expectation and a great desire of our tennis clubs to also engage in the padel bath.
 As we have seen the DES are many to train and enjoy the initiations planned throughout the week at the ITF.

-Of course, we can rely on existing clubs with the Stade Toulousain, the Hers Club, Paddle Plus and Padel Club Toulouse.
+Of course, we can base ourselves on the existing clubs with the Stade Toulousain, the Club de l'Hers, Paddle Plus and the Padel Toulouse Club.

 PM - Does the league have any special financial support?